Learn how you can easily migrate from Microsoft Word to Google Docs Offline

 Now that Microsoft is moving away from standalone software to a subscription-based service, it is a monthly charge that you could really do without paying.

-Why pay for all the programs that you will never use, just to be able to use a word processor?
+Why pay for all the programs that you will never use, just to be able to do word processing?

-There are many word processor alternatives to Word, but Google Docs is proving to be the most popular choice.
+There are many word processor alternatives to Word, but Google is proving to be the most popular choice.

-Whether you are a content writer, author or blogger, Google Docs has all the writing tools and functions you could ever need in a word processor including collaboration tools for text documents.
+Whether you are a content writer, author or blogger, it has all the writing tools and functions you could ever need in a word processor including collaboration tools for text documents.

 Better still, everything is absolutely free, including 15 GB of storage space on Google Drive.

 However, there was one drawback.
-If you were out of wi-fi range or couldn’t get connected to the Internet, you couldn’t use Google Docs.
+If you were out of wi-fi range or couldn’t get connected to the Internet, you couldn’t access or edit your documents.

 But this has all changed.